Antarctica Glossary of terms I - Z

 upwelling - An oceanographic term, the rising of deeper waters to replace surface waters.
 Upwelling often brings waters rich in nutrients to the surface, resulting in a region where ocean productivity is high.

-white-out - A weather condition in which
+white-out - A weather condition in which the

-clouds in the sky and the white snow on the ground blend - described
+in the sky and the white snow on the ground blend - described

 as like walking along inside a ping-pong ball.
 White out conditions